 Our physical therapy and rehabilitation clinic is open Monday through Friday from 7 a.m. to 5:30 p.m.
-The quickest way to access our clinic is through the entrance marked “Physical Medicine & Rehabilitation Entrance,” as seen on the campus map.
+The quickest way to access our clinic is through the entrance marked “Physical Medicine & Rehabilitation Entrance.

 Contact our Physical Therapy & Speech Pathology program at (303) 320-2818.

 Expert rehabilitation services

 Rose’s Denver therapy specialists utilize several resources for proven treatments and specialized care options, including warm water pool therapy and trigger point dry needling.
 We offer a full suite of expert services and treatments for a number of conditions, including: